Macrometacorp/support-sample-apps/README.md

 Streams, Query Workers, Stream Workers, Geo-Json

+## chatApp

+### Description

+A chat app using Macrometa Streams and Stream Workers.

+### Features

+Streams, Stream Workers

+## customer360

+### Description

+An interactive Macrometa customer database.

+### Features

+/

+## ecommerceApp

+### Description

+This is an E-commerce store built on a distributed GDN network with real-time stock updates.

+### Features

+Query Workers, Stream Workers, Search, Streams

+## flightsApp

+### Description

+This application is a simple web app for finding flights between airports using Macrometa's Geo-Distributed Database.
+It demonstrates how to interact with Macrometa's database using Node.js and Express to query graph data for shortest, non-stop, and two-stop flights based on price or distance.

+### Features

+Query Workers, Graphs

+## socialMediaApp

+### Description

+A social media application that allows users to sign up, sign in, create posts, like posts, see their own posts (profile), and see a feed of posts from other users.

+### Features

+Query Workers, Graphs

+## weatherApp

+### Description

+This is an IoT device management system built on a distributed GDN network with real-time updates

+### Features

+Query Workers, Stream Workers, Search, Streams

 ## Contributing
 Contributions are welcome!
 If you have a sample app you'd like to add to this repository, please submit a pull request.